Sweets for My Sweet: Chart performance

 In addition to reaching No. 3 on the UK Singles Chart, "Sweets for My Sweet" also had big success in New Zealand, peaking for two weeks at No. 3.
 After debuting at No. 6, it then spent a further 10 consecutive weeks inside the top 10.
 After dropping to No.11 the following week, it returned to No. 6.
 Six weeks later after fluctuating around the top 40, it returned for one final week in the top 10, at No. 10.
 At the end of 1994, the song was ranked No. 6 on New Zealand's year-end chart.
 "Sweets for My Sweet" was also a top-ten hit in Austria, Belgium, Iceland, Ireland, the Netherlands, and Switzerland.
 The track also charted in Australia and Germany.

-Music video

-The accompanying music video for "Sweets for My Sweet" was directed by Jerome Redfarne.